Table of Contents

 8. Lata Mangeshkar

-India’s most renowned playback singer is Lata Mangeshkar is one of the famous personalities of India.
+India’s most renowned playback singer, Lata Mangeshkar, is one of India’s famous personalities.
 She began her career in 1942, and it has now lasted more than seven decades.
 Mangeshkar has sung songs in over 36 regional Indian languages and international languages, predominantly in Marathi and Hindi, for over a thousand Hindi film soundtracks.

 The government of India presented her with the Dadasaheb Phalke Award, the country’s highest honor in the film industry, in 1989.
 The Bharat Ratna, India’s highest civilian accolade, was also given to her.
 According to the Guinness Book of Records in 1974, Lata Mangeshkar was the most-recorded musician in history.